jtrauer/epi_model_r/README.md

 compartment_death or customised_flows
 * parameter: provides the parameter name that the model should use to calculate the transition rate during integration
 * origin: the name of the compartment from which the flow arises
-* to: the name of the compartment that the transition goes towards, no applicable to death flows standard_flows will calculate the flow rate as the parameter value by the size of the origin compartment.
+* to: the name of the compartment that the transition goes towards, not applicable to death flows standard_flows will calculate the flow rate as the parameter value by the size of the origin compartment.

 infection_density flows will calculate the flow rate as the parameter value multiplied by the size of the infectious